-Band 1 and Band 2 scenes from MYD02QKM and MOD02QKM, together with illumination and viewing angles from MYD03 and MOD031, were geolocated and resampled onto the projection grid using NSIDC's MODIS Swath-to-Grid Toolbox (MS2GT).
+Band 1 and Band 2 scenes from NASA's MYD02QKM and MOD02QKM products, together with illumination and viewing angles from the MYD031 and MOD032 products, were geolocated and resampled onto the projection grid using NSIDC's MODIS Swath-to-Grid Toolbox (MS2GT).
 The software interpolated the MYD03 and MOD03 latitude/longitude data from 1 km resolution to 250 m and then resampled the MODIS/Aqua and MODIS/Terra Level-1B calibrated radiances to the grid using a forward elliptical weighted average algorithm (Greene et al. 1986).